GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (124) .md

 **At Higher Tiers**: When cast beyond minimum tier, the range is increased by 3 yards for each tier beyond minimum.

 **Critical Failure**: You appear in the opposite direction intended and are prone.

+#### Alacering

+**Minimum Tier**: 2

+**Casting Time**: 1 reaction, which you take in response to rolling for initiative

+**Effect**: You move a number of yard up to the spell's tier or a number of feet equal to the points of success.
+If you choose to move based on the spell's tier and ths spellcheck is a critical success, you may move an additional number of yards equal to your [Magic] bonus.

+**At Higher Tiers**: Other than the above listed benefit, for each tier beyond minimum, the distance you move if basing the distance on the spell check result is increased by 1d4+1 feet.

+**Critical Failure**: You trip and fall while spped, you are knocked back (in the direction you were facing) a number of feet equal to the points of failure multiplied by the spell's tier.

 #### Alarum